wikukarno/buanacoding/content/blog/go/how-to-build-websocket-applications-in-go-real-time-chat.md

 ## What is WebSocket?

 Think of WebSocket as a phone call, while HTTP is like sending letters back and forth.
-With HTTP, the client always has to initiate a request—"Hey server, got anything new?"
+With HTTP, the client always has to initiate a request--"Hey server, got anything new?"
 With WebSocket, once the connection is established, both sides can send data anytime.
 No more asking.
 Just instant communication.

 WebSocket uses a single, long-lived TCP connection that stays open.
 This is way more efficient than opening a new HTTP connection for every update.